 Acacia Wood Furniture vs Teak

 How does acacia wood differ from teak wood?
 First of all, there is the appearance.
-Teak wood naturally has a tight, straight grain and golden honey-like color when new.
+Teak wood naturally has a tight, straight grain and golden honey-like colour when new.
 Acacia, on the other hand, can develop more wavy or flame-like patterns in the grain.
-Acacia can be anything from a light brown to dark red in color.
+Acacia can be anything from a light brown to dark red in colour.

 Teak is the denser wood.
 Acacia is a fairly heavy hardwood, but it does not come saturated with natural oil in the same way that teak does.
 You can tell the difference in person when touching the two woods.
 Teak wood will feel slightly oily to the touch, but acacia won’t.

 Teak wood needs very little maintenance so long as you’re not overly concerned about the colour fading to silver.
 The protective natural oils give it a resistance to damage from water, rot, and insect invasions.
 No treatment is strictly needed for teak wood furniture used outdoors.
 Acacia wood, on the other hand, does not do as well if left untreated and exposed to the elements.
 Treatment with a teak oil is a good idea for acacia outdoor furniture to keep it looking good.

 A huge advantage of acacia furniture is the lower cost.
 Often you can find acacia outdoor furniture for 3 times less than similar teak furniture would cost.
 The trade-off, of course, is the reduced longevity of the furniture.
 Regular cleaning and the application of protective coatings will help acacia furniture last longer when used outdoors.
 It will still never be quite as long-lasting as teak though.